Stan Brakhage: Influence

 In 1961, Jonas Mekas wrote that Brakhage is "one of the four or five most authentic film artists working in cinema anywhere, and perhaps the most original filmmaker in America today".
 Among Brakhage's students were Eric Darnell, the director of Antz, as well as the creators of South Park, Matt Stone and Trey Parker, and he is featured in their student film Cannibal!
 The Musical.

 Martin Scorsese's The Last Temptation of Christ uses Brakhage's painted film style to depict the death of Jesus on the cross.
 Scorsese has framed samples of Brakhage's films on his office wall.
 George Lucas has credited Brakhage as an influence.
 Don Hertzfeldt cited Brakhage as an influence, saying his work "encouraged lots of my own in-camera-special-effect attempts".

-The credits of the film Seven (1995), with their scratched emulsion, rapid cutaways and bursts of light are in Brakhage's style.
+Kyle Edward Ball, the director of Skinamarink, cited experimental filmmakers such as Brakhage as an influence on his work.
+The opening titles to the BBC television series The Living and the Dead (2016) use an excerpt from Mothlight.

 The opening track of Stereolab's album Dots and Loops (1997), "Brakhage", is named after him.
 Sonic Youth, joined by percussionist Tim Barnes, played along with silent Stan Brakhage films at a 2003 benefit show for Anthology Film Archives.
 The live recording is available as SYR6: Koncertas Stan Brakhage Prisiminimui.

-The concluding credits to The Jacket (2005) are an homage to Brakhage's 1963 film Mothlight.

-The opening titles to the BBC television series The Living and the Dead (2016) use an excerpt from Mothlight.

-The 1997 anime film The End of Evangelion, the 2011 film The Tree of Life and Part 8 of Twin Peaks: The Return (2017) include sequences that writers have characterized as reminiscent of Brakhage's work, although any direct influence has not been confirmed.
+The credits of the film Seven (1995), the 1997 anime film The End of Evangelion, the concluding credits to The Jacket (2005), the 2011 film The Tree of Life and Part 8 of Twin Peaks: The Return (2017) include sequences that writers have characterized as reminiscent of Brakhage's work, although any direct influence has not been confirmed.